taiki-e/easy-ext/README.md

 This is useful when migrate from an inherent impl to an extension trait.

+> [!NOTE]
+>
-Note that the visibility of all the associated items in the `impl` must be identical.
+> - The visibility of all the associated items in the `impl` must be identical.

-Note that you cannot specify impl-level visibility and associated-item-level visibility at the same time.
+> - You cannot specify impl-level visibility and associated-item-level visibility at the same time.

 ### [Supertraits](https://doc.rust-lang.org/reference/items/traits.html#supertraits)